Analytical Mechanics and Field Theory (FYS500)

 K1: Have knowledge of the Lagrangian and Hamiltonian formulations of classical mechanics, and core applications of these formalisms.

-K3: Have knowledge of classical field theory, including specific field theories that occur in our description of Nature.
+K2: Have knowledge of classical field theory, including specific field theories that are important for our understanding of nature.

-F3: Be able to analyse select central applications in detail using the Lagrangian formalism.
+F2: Be able to analyze selected central applications in detail using the Lagrangian formalism.

-G1: Have an understanding of how the topics of the course (Lagrangian, Hamiltonian, relativistic, field theory mechanics) fit into and connect different areas of physics, including Newtonian mechanics, electromagnetism, quantum mechanics and field theory applications.
+G1: Have an understanding of how the topics of the course fit into and connect different areas of physics, including Newtonian mechanics, electromagnetism, quantum mechanics and field theory applications.

 Required prerequisite knowledge